thingsboard/thingsboard.github.io/docs/mqtt-broker/subscription.md

           <td>1 day</td>
           <td>1 day</td>
           <td>Unlimited</td>
-          <td>"Time to live" parameter for persistent offline session.
-After this time the disconnected sessions will be deleted from the broker</td>
+          <td>"Time to live" parameter for persistent session that is disconnected.
+If a client remains disconnected beyond this duration, its session data will be automatically removed from the broker</td>
       </tr>
       <tr>
           <td>Client incoming messages rate limit</td>